James Service: Biography

 Service was born in Kilwinning, Ayrshire, Scotland, the son of Robert Service.
 As a young man James worked in a Glasgow tea importing business, Thomas Corbett and Company.
-In 1853 he arrived in Melbourne as a company representative, and the following year went into business on his own forming James Service and Company, importers and wholesale merchants, which became a large and prosperous organization still in business many years after his death.
 He was a founding member of the Emerald Hill municipal council (now South Melbourne) in 1855, and of the Commercial Bank of Australia in 1866, going on to become a prominent banker and representative of Melbourne business interests.

 Service was elected to the Victorian Legislative Assembly for Melbourne in a by-election in March 1857, retaining this seat until August 1859.
 He then represented Ripon and Hampden from October 1859 to around August 1862, Maldon from May 1874 to March 1881 and Castlemaine from June 1883 to February 1886.
 He was a moderate liberal in the context of Victorian politics, but as a free trader he increasingly sided with the conservatives, since all the more radical liberals were protectionists.
 He was President of the Board of Land and Works in the Nicholson government from 1859 to 1860 and Treasurer in the Kerferd government from 1874 to 1875.
 His attempt to cut tariffs in his 1875 budget led to the fall of Kerferd's government.

 When Graham Berry's radical ministry fell in March 1880, Service formed a minority government.
 In May Service admitted that he could not go on and asked the Governor, Lord Normanby, for a dissolution, which was granted.
 But the elections did not improve Service's position and in August he resigned, allowing Berry to return to power.